TeamSTEP/catch.io-docs/visual-design.md

 ## Graphics

-Catch.io will have a top-down orthogonal perspective \(ex: Legend of Zelda\) with 2D sprites to represent the environment.
+Witch One will have a top-down orthogonal perspective \(ex: Legend of Zelda\) with 2D sprites to represent the environment.
 The game will use a lot of dynamic lighting effects as it is part of the core gameplay.
 There will be slight animations for environmental objects such as trees, grasses, and bushes moving with the wind.

 ![\(Figure 1\) Art style and perspective](.gitbook/assets/4.jpeg)